-Over the years we have learnt to grow these within our western homes by imitating the plants natural habitat.
+Over the years we have learned to grow these within our western homes by imitating the plant’s natural habitat.
 We’ve learned how to grow a group of ferns for some time now and the Rabbit’s foot is one that will grow well, “if the correct conditions are provided”.
-Moisture and the right amount of light is the rule of thumb here.
+Moisture and the right amount of light are the rule of thumb here.

-How it looks: The fejeensis is easily recognisable as a fern because of it’s fronds (grow upright) that display gauzy or lace like leaflets.
-The small leaves are attached to kind of wiry stalks that grow from the visible rhizomes.
-These furry and yellowish brown rhizomes creep over the pot; they are main feature of this species.
+The Fejeensis is easily recognizable as a fern because of its fronds (grow upright) that display gauzy or lace-like leaflets.
+The small leaves are attached to a kind of wiry stalks that grow from the visible rhizomes.
+These furry and yellowish-brown rhizomes creep over the pot; they are the main feature of this species.

-Care level: Although the Rabbit’s foot fern does seem to be a bit more resilient than many other ferns and less temperamental, I would treat it as a fern in terms of humidity.
-This means providing enough humidity that your likely to need to increase yourself and keep the soil moist.
+Although the Rabbits foot fern does seem to be a bit more resilient than many other ferns and less temperamental, I would treat it as a fern in terms of humidity.
+This means providing enough humidity that you’re likely to need to increase yourself and keep the soil moist.

 |Names:||Rabbit’s Foot Fern (common).
 Davallia Fejeensis (botanical/scientific).|

 |Poisonous for pets:||Non-toxic for cats, dogs, and horses.|